 Bad configuration of Message to Display in Plugin parameters.

-The Piraget novels are set in France during the Bourbon Restoration (1814-1830).
+The first is halfway completed and the other two are sketched out.
+The novels take place in France during the Bourbon Restoration (1814-1830).

 The protagonist is Lucien de Piraget - part royalist spy, part fixer, and member of the Knights of Faith, a royalist secret society.

 The first in the series is The Sacred Lily.

 (65K words written with a goal of 90K words)